alexkcode/allstate_challenge/README.md

 parts of my IPython explorations.

 ![alt text](https://github.com/alexkcode/allstate_challenge/blob/master/feature_changes.png "feature_changes.png")
-Bar graph showing how many changes there are for each column between the first and last shopping points.

 The first analysis I did was look at the changes in the customers and the policies they view in (shown in plot above).
-In this analysis I notice a couple things:
+I notice a couple things:
 * There isn't a lot of change in attributes of the customers between the first shopping point and the purchase point.
 Although it may be intuitive that people would not change where they lived or where they looked at the